 Lori Michener is a professor at the University of Southern California.
 She also serves as the director of Clinical Outcomes and Research, and the director of the COOR (Clinical biomechanics and Orthopedic Outcomes Research) Laboratory.
 Her expertise is in the area of outcome measures, mechanisms and treatment of patients with shoulder and spinal disorders.

 Dr. Michener serves on several guidelines panels including guidelines for treatment of shoulder disorders for the Orthopedic Section of the APTA, American College of Occupational and Environmental Medicine (ACOEM), and the Agency for Healthcare Research and Quality (AHRQ).
-Dr. Michener has been instrumental in developing, reviewing, and updating ECB treatment guidelines and patient survey instruments.
+Dr. Michener has been instrumental in developing, reviewing, and updating ISAB treatment guidelines and patient survey instruments.

 Marilyn Moffat, PT, DPT, PhD, FAPTA, CSCS, CEEAA

 Marilyn Moffat is a full professor of Physical Therapy at New York University and Past President of World Confederation for Physical Therapy (WCPT).

 Dr. Moffat lends her expertise in the areas of cardiopulmonary physical therapy, geriatric physical therapy, orthopedic physical therapy, and professional and practice issues to the ISAB advisory panel.
 A former two-term president of the American Physical Therapy Association (APTA), she has given more than 800 presentations and has written more than 25 professional publications.

 Kathryn Mueller is the medical director for the Colorado Division of Workers’ Compensation and past president of the American College of Occupational and Environmental Medicine (ACOEM).
 She also serves as professor in the Department of Physiatry and the School of Public Health at the University of Colorado Anschutz Medical Campus.